dfinity/ic-staking-documentation/docs/2-options/2-options.md

 ### Traits

-* This option is requires more technical understanding
+* This option requires more technical understanding
 * This is the *safest* option from a software point of view because you are relying on less software surface area, but it is the *riskiest* from a human point of view in that it puts the risk of your `seed phrase` and `private key` custody on you.
 * Ideal for people who want as much control over their ICP as possible